pawel-czyz/channel-capacity-estimator/Readme.rst

 Documentation
 -------------
-Developer's code documentation may be generated with
+Developer's code documentation may be generated with:

 .. code:: bash